blocktrail/slack-tipbot/README.md

  - ignore inactive users
  - test if new users are dealt with properly
  - min tip amount (higher than base fee)
+ - respond to being the receiver of the action

 Run
 ---